Skip to main content

 Rugby League 26 was developed by Big Ant Studios.

 Rugby League 26 has received negative reviews from players.
-Most players liked this game for its replayability but disliked it for its gameplay.
+Most players liked Rugby League 26 for its replayability but disliked it for its gameplay.

-Rugby League 26 is a multiplayer game with local co-op support.
+Rugby League 26 is a single player game with multiplayer and local co-op support.